msgparser/rawmessage/doc/Containerization.md

 # Microservice Containerization

-Build server may be with or without golang compiler.
+Linux Build server may be with or without golang compiler.
 If golang compiler is avaliable then a binary executable built locally can be containerized by following file
 *  **Dockerfile**
 ```
 FROM       centos:latest
 WORKDIR    /validity
-COPY       ./bin/msgparser /validity/msgparser
+COPY       ./msgparser /validity/msgparser
 EXPOSE     4000/tcp
 ENTRYPOINT /validity/msgparser
 ```